 Laboratory errors have a reported frequency of 0.012–0.6 % of all test results.
 This is why proficiency testing (PT), a formal type of interlaboratory comparisons, is an essential component in the laboratory accreditation process.
 By adhering to the PT requirements specified in ISO/IEC 17043, PT providers can competently monitor the quality of a laboratory’s performance, ensuring accurate and safe performance of a product.

-ISO/IEC 17043 is going through the revision process and is currently a Draft International Standard (DIS): ISO/IEC DIS 17043:2022 – Conformity Assessment – General Requirements For The Competence Of Proficiency Testing Providers
+ISO/IEC 17043 was revised in 2023.
+The current, second edition is ISO/IEC 17043:2023 – Conformity Assessment – General Requirements For The Competence Of Proficiency Testing Providers.

 What Is The Point of Proficiency Testing (PT)?

 By making interlaboratory comparisons, proficiency testing (PT) enables a laboratory to assess if its analysis results against pre-established criteria is satisfactory.
 Here is what PT can provide: